-Kisner upstages favorites at final major
+Matsuyama, Kisner chase first major

 - Phil Mickelson misses cut

-(CNN)Kevin Kisner's quest for a first major gathered serious momentum Friday as a second straight 67 at Quail Hollow left a host of golf's big names in his wake.
+Jason Day of Australia, the former champion and world number one, is the closest challenger to the leaders, finishing off a brilliant second round 66 in near darkness.
+An eagle-birdie-birdie run before the storm was the highlight and left him two back on 136.

-The 33-year-old from South Carolina set an imposing clubhouse target at the PGA Championship on eight-under 134, while the likes of Rory McIlroy failed to make inroads, the former world number one flirting with the cut line before carding a second straight one-over 72.
+Italy's Francesco Molinari, who also carded a 64, and Louis Oosthuizen of South Africa shared fourth, a shot further back.

-Kisner, who shared the first round lead with Dane Thorbjorn Olesen, picked up where he left off Thursay evening, hitting 15 of 18 greens in regulation to make three birdies and an audacious eagle on the seventh, where he holed a monster putt.
+Much earlier, Kisner, who held the first round lead with Dane Thorbjorn Olesen, picked up where he left off Thursday evening, hitting 15 of 18 greens in regulation to make three birdies and an audacious eagle on the seventh, where he holed a monster putt.

 A single bogey on the 13th was the only blemish on his card and Kisner, who claimed the prestigious Colonial title, combined with two other runner-up spots on the PGA this season, feels he is on a roll.